Accessibility Reports and Multi-Year Plans

 Hearing Assistive Technology

-There are many different types of Hearing Assistive Technologies (HATs).
+There are many different types of Hearing Assistive Technologies (HAT).
 The majority of HATs used within YRDSB provide a more direct speech or audio signal to users.
-Digital transmitters and receivers minimize the effects that background noise and distance can have on speech or audio signals.

-- Digital transmitters: Transmitters are microphones that capture speech directly from the speaker's voice and transmit the speech signal to a receiver.
+- Digital transmitters – Transmitters are microphones that capture speech directly from the speaker’s voice and transmit the speech signal to a receiver.
 Transmitters may also be used to transmit a direct audio input signal from an audio or video clip.

 Vision Assistive Technology